mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

    :alt: Three zone plant model
    :figclass: align-center diagram

-Here we can see that the zone where furnace heat is added is separated from the zone where the temperature is measured by a third zone.
-Our furnace model is a simple heat source:
+Here we can see that the furnace heat is added in one zone while the temperature is measured in a different zone.
+Furthermore, there is an additional zone between the actuator and sensor zones.
+The furnace model itself is a simple heat source:

 .. figure:: /ModelicaByExample/Architectures/ThermalControl/Implementations/ConventionalActuator.*
    :width: 80%